-The outcome of a chemical reaction may depend on a variety of factors such as temperature, solvent, pH, reactant ratios, exposure to light, etc. You will examine the product(s) formed by the reaction an aromatic ketone (p-methoxyacetophenone) with household bleach under two sets of conditions (Figure 1).
-You will run Reaction A during your first week in lab and Reaction B in your second week.
-The primary objective of the project is to determine whether or not the two reactions produce the same product by determining the structures of Products A and B.
+The outcome of a chemical reaction may depend on a variety of factors such as temperature, solvent, pH, reactant ratios, exposure to light, etc. In Project 2, you will compare the products formed by the reaction of p-methoxyacetophenone (PMA) with household bleach under two sets of conditions.

 The active ingredient in household bleach is sodium hypochlorite (NaOCl), an oxidizing agent.
 Remember that in organic compounds, oxidation can generally be recognized as either 1) an increase in the number of bonds between carbon atoms and electronegative atoms (usually oxygen or halogens) or 2) a decrease in the number of bonds between carbon and hydrogen (Figure 2).